lmnr-ai/lmnr-ts/README.md

-# Typescript SDK for Laminar AI
+# Typescript SDK for Laminar

 ## Quickstart